-Changes in this permit include the removal of Dissolved Oxygen monitoring.
-See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data online.
+Changes in this permit include the change in ownership from Salt Ridge Homeowners' Association, Inc. to Worthy Homes, LLC, the recalculation of final effluent limits for Total Residual Chlorine, the addition of a schedule of compliance to meet final effluent limits for Ammonia, and the removal of monitoring requirements for Total Nitrates and Dissolved Oxygen.
+See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
+Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data via the Electronic Discharge Monitoring Report (eDMR) Submission System.